Avik9/Dynamic-Memory-Allocator/README.md

 | double | Double precision | 8 |
 | long double | Extended precision | 16

-> :nerd: You can find these sizes yourself using the sizeof operator.
+> :nerd: One can find these sizes themself using the sizeof operator.
 > For example, `printf("%lu\n", sizeof(int))` prints 4.

 In this program, one can assume that each "memory row" is 8 bytes (64 bits) in size.